A complete guide to visiting Emerald Creek Falls, an idyllic waterfall and swimming spot near Mareeba that is easily

 If this is the first time reading my blog, then make sure to read my list of epic things to see and do in Cairns.
 Also, after checking out this waterfall, why not explore more epic Cairns waterfalls or hiking trails, or check out this list for where to stay.

 Where is Emerald Creek Falls?

 Emerald Creek Falls is a multi-level waterfall located in the Dinden West Forest Reserve, near the township of Mareeba, approximately 30 kilometres from Cairns.
 Below I have pinned the exact location of the waterfall.
-However, Google is notorious for guiding people down the wrong road in search for this waterfall.
+However, Google is notorious for guiding people down the wrong road in search of this waterfall.

 Therefore, I suggest you read on for exact directions to Emerald Creek Falls from Cairns or Mareeba.